replicatedhq/replicated-docs/docs/reference/replicated-cli-installing.md

         replicated/vendor-cli --help
       ```

-1. (Optional) When you are done using the replicated CLI, run one of the following commands to remove any stored credentials:
+1. (Optional) When you are done using the replicated CLI, remove any stored credentials created by the `replicated login` command:

     - Docker: